Login

 Want more information on What Is a Trocar Used for in Surgery?
 Feel free to contact us.

 Cost-effectiveness in health care management is critical.
-The situation in debt-stricken Greece is further aggravated by the financial crisis and constant National Health System expense cut-downs.
-In an effort to minimize the cost of laparoscopy, our department introduced reusable laparoscopic instruments in December 2011.
-The aim of this study was to assess potential cost reduction of laparoscopic operations in the field of general surgery.
-Hospital records, invoice lists, and operative notes between January 2012 and December 2013, were retrospectively reviewed and data were collected on laparoscopic procedures, instrument failures, and replacement needs.
-Initial acquisition cost of 5 basic instrument sets was €21,422.
-Over the following 24 months, they were used in 623 operations, with a total maintenance cost of €11,487.
-Based on an average retail price of €490 per set, projected cost with disposable instruments would amount to €305,270, creating savings of €272,361 over the two-year period under study.
-Despite the seemingly high purchase price, each set amortized its acquisition cost after only 9 procedures and instrument cost depreciated to less than €55 per case.
-Disposable instruments cost 9 times more than reusable ones, and their high price would almost equal the total hospital reimbursement by social security funds for many common laparoscopic procedures.
+The financial crisis and continuous cuts in National Health System expenses in Greece have compounded the situation.
+In an effort to reduce the costs of laparoscopic procedures, our department introduced reusable laparoscopic instruments (RLIs) in December 2011.
+This study aimed to assess the potential cost savings of laparoscopic operations within general surgery.
+Hospital records, invoice lists, and operative notes from January 2012 to December 2013 were reviewed, collecting data on laparoscopic procedures, instrument failures, and replacement needs.
+The initial acquisition cost of five basic RLI sets was €21,422.
+Over the next 24 months, they were used in 623 operations, with a total maintenance cost of €11,487.
+Based on an average retail price of €490 per set, the projected cost with disposable laparoscopic instruments (DLIs) would amount to €305,270, resulting in savings of €272,361 over the two-year study period.
+Despite the high initial purchase price, each set paid off its acquisition cost after just nine procedures, reducing instrument cost to less than €55 per case.
+Disposable instruments cost nine times more than reusable ones, with high costs nearly matching the total hospital reimbursement by social security funds for many common laparoscopic procedures.

-Two-year maintenance cost amounted to €11,487.
-Resterilization and repackaging of each set were calculated at €5 per procedure, costing €3,115 for the two-year period under study, while replacement and repair costs came to €8,372, with requirements limited to torn trocar valves and a broken grasper forceps ( ).
-Trocar valves were replaced after an average of 10 procedures, while scissors were sent for sharpening after 60–80 operations.
+Two-year maintenance costs amounted to €11,487.
+Resterilization and repackaging costs were calculated at €5 per procedure, totaling €3,115 for the study period.
+Replacement and repair expenses amounted to €8,372, primarily due to torn trocar valves and a broken grasper forceps.
+Trocar valves were replaced every 10 procedures on average, while scissors were sharpened after 60-80 operations.

-Cost-effectiveness in health care management has always been a major issue.
-The situation in debt-stricken Greece is further aggravated by the financial crisis and constant National Health System expense cut-downs.
-Hospital administrations are called to drastically reduce their expenditure and use their limited resources wisely.
+Effective health care management has always been a critical issue, further exacerbated by Greece's financial crisis and National Health System budget cuts.
+Hospital administrators face the challenge of drastically reducing expenditures and using resources wisely.

-As per annual maintenance cost, roughly 30% covered the relatively inflexible expenses of resterilization and repackaging, while 70% pertained to replacements and repairs.
-Worn-out valves need replacement more often than any other instrument part [10, 12].
-This results in frequent air leaks and higher CO2 volume to maintain the pneumoperitoneum at the desired pressure.
-We have observed that most of the leaking valves were torn at the rubber seal, a result of forceful insertion/withdrawal of instruments.
+Approximately 30% of annual maintenance costs covered fixed expenses like resterilization and repackaging, while 70% accounted for replacements and repairs.
+Worn-out valves required frequent replacement, resulting in higher CO2 volumes to maintain pneumoperitoneum pressure.
+We observed that most leaking valves were torn at the rubber seal, likely due to forceful instrument insertion/withdrawal.

 The company is the world’s best What Is Trocar Used for supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

-Next to trocar valves that required replacement every 10 procedures, scissors needed sharpening after 60–80 operations, whereas bladeless trocars do not require sharpening at all.
-Reusable trocars possibly require more force during insertion and this could be associated with more intra-abdominal injuries [26].
-Our team has not observed any visceral or vascular injuries with either the Veress or the Hasson approach.
-Irrespectively of trocar design, it is imperative always to insert the trocars under direct vision, to minimize risk of damaging abdominal organs.
+Next to trocar valves requiring replacement every 10 procedures, scissors need sharpening after 60-80 operations, while bladeless trocars do not require sharpening.
+Reusable trocars may require more force during insertion, potentially leading to more intra-abdominal injuries.
+However, our team has not observed any visceral or vascular injuries with either the Veress or the Hasson approach.
+It is imperative to insert trocars under direct vision to minimize the risk of damaging abdominal organs.

-Are you interested in learning more about Keyes Punch Biopsy Forceps?
-Contact us today to secure an expert consultation!
+To learn more about Keyes Punch Biopsy Forceps, contact us today to secure an expert consultation!

 0